Welcome to OPEIU Local 174

 The Union represents and bargains for both private and public sector professional and semiprofessional workers laboring in most of the major industries in the United States.
 The OPEIU is also affiliated with a number of state and national professional organizations.

 OPEIU members work in industries varied as motion picture industry, banking, insurance, universities, shipping, hospitals and nursing homes, utilities, transportation, manufacturing, paper companies, hotels and many more.
-They are in positions as varied as computer programmers and operators, engineers, secretaries, nurses, accountants, attorneys, transit supervisors, security guards, bank tellers, administrative aides, quality control personnel, doctors, models, police and others.
+They are in positions as varied as computer programmers and operators, engineers, secretaries, nurses, accountants, attorneys, transit supervisors, security guards, bank tellers, administrative aides, quality control personnel, doctors, models, and others.

 Who Local 174 Represents: